Smithyis1337/PCF-TestingFramework/Readme.md

 ## RetrieveMultiple API Query

 So the retrieve multiple API query is a bit more complex than the others and requires a bit more explanation.
 If you want to run a retrieve multiple query you must provide `webAPI.RetrieveMultiple()` with a query of type `FetchJSON`.
-This type however is easy to generate, simply create your FetchXML in dynamics and define a var/const in the following way:
+This type however is easy to generate, simply create your FetchXML in dynamics and convert it to JSON.
+Then just define a var/const in the following way:

     const FetchQuery: FetchJSON = {INSERT JSON HERE}